MarioPaps/WSI-Survival-Analysis-ImageNet-vs-Digital-Pathology-Backbones/README.md

 -  `scikit-survival` 0.22.2
 Make sure to set up your virtual environment accordingly to ensure compatibility with the specified versions.
 A list of all dependencies can be found in the requirements.txt file.

+## Code Execution

+### Data Preparation
+1. Download WSIs from TCGA
+2. Use the CLAM framework to extract features at 10x resolution
+3. Organise

 ## Acknowledgements

 Many thanks to the authors of  [CLAM](https://github.com/mahmoodlab/CLAM) and [MambaMIL](https://github.com/isyangshu/MambaMIL) for making their codebase open-source and accessible to other researchers.